virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 pip install highspy
 ~~~

-Python is optimally used in a `venv` and a package manager `mamba`, for which further very detailed, and well explained, installation instructions are provided in the [documentation of PyPSA-Earth creators][15].
+Python is optimally used in a

 An IDE is also a prerequisite.
 Our recommendation is VSCode, used by the [PyPSA developers][15], due to ease of use, and being open-source.